 Governance structure and steering system

 Sampo's governance is based on a clear division of duties between general meetings, the Board of Directors and the executive management.
-Articles of Association define the general principles of division of powers between the key corporate organs.
+The Articles of Association define the general principles of division of powers between the key corporate organs.
 In addition, Sampo plc provides the subsidiaries with a framework of general principles.